 The worlds of law and business are more intertwined than ever, and attaining successful management results requires careful attention to legal and regulatory issues, often on a global scale.
 The JD/MBA in Law and Management provides the legal and analytical tools for results-oriented decision-making.
 Graduates of this program go on to work in law firms that have corporate legal practices, join the in-house legal departments of corporations, enter investment banking or financial services, or advise start-up companies.

-Because BU's School of Law and School of Management share many areas of focus, students can complete both degrees in four years rather than the usual five.
+Because BU's School of Law and Questrom School of Business share many areas of focus, students can complete both degrees in four years rather than the usual five.

 The growth of new communication technologies has created a need for lawyers with special training in the technological, marketing, and legal changes brought about by a wide spectrum of new media.
 Recognizing the dramatic impact of these changes, BU's School of Law and the College of Communication offer a dual degree program that allows the student to acquire a law degree and a master’s degree in mass communication (normally a three-year plus a year-and-a-half sequence) in an accelerated program of seven semesters.